Hyperparameter Transfer Enables Consistent Gains of Matrix-Preconditioned Optimizers Across Scales: Discussion

 Lastly, our experiments show that scaling weight decay as $1/\mathrm{width}$ matters as much for the performance as scaling the learning rate.
 Understanding why this scaling is effective across optimizers, how weight decay shapes the training dynamics of matrix-preconditioned optimizers, and whether better scaling exists, are exciting and important open questions.

 \begin{ack} We thank Martin Marek, Andres Potapczynski, and Sanyam Kapoor, for helpful discussions.
-This work was supported by Google’s TPU Research Cloud (TRC) program: https://sites.research.google/trc/. \end{ack}
+This work was supported by Google’s TPU Research Cloud (TRC) program: https://sites.research.google/trc/.
+SQ thanks the support of the Two Sigma PhD Fellowship. \end{ack}